snyk/fluentd-logzio-kubernetes/README.md

 * `docker push ${_YOUR_DOCKER_IMAGE_TAG_}`
 * `kubectl create -f daemonset.json --validate=false` (disable validation over `readOnly` key in one of the volumes)

+### Caveats
+* Because of an [issue with mounting symlinked directories](https://github.com/kubernetes/kubernetes/issues/13313), you may need to change the mount points in the daemonset.json include your kubelet's _actual_ docker root.

 # Origin

 This repo is based on https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch/fluentd-es-image